lookdeepu/PowerBIDemo/Power BI.md

 ● Result summary or Output

-Meta Rules
+## Meta Rules

 ```
 ●Learning is Non-linear

 ●Reverse Engineering

-●‘Love’ errors or bugs, we never know what enlightens u in later stages
+●‘Love’ errors or bugs, we never know what enlightens us in later stages

 ●Learning is never ending [ Update your views every six months ]